ender01/Android-application-security/Android application security checklist.md

 #### Overview
 An activity represents a single screen with a user interface.
 Activity can be set with a permission attribute to require a certain permission when be started.

-The android:exported element:
+The `android:exported` element:
 Whether or not the activity can be launched by components of other applications — "true" if it can be, and "false" if not.
 If "false", the activity can be launched only by components of the same application or applications with the same user ID.

 The default value depends on whether the activity contains intent filters.
 The absence of any filters means that the activity can be invoked only by specifying its exact class name.
 So in this case, the default value is "false".
 On the other hand, the presence of at least one filter implies that the activity is intended for external use, so the default value is "true".

 The permission element can also be used to limit the external entities that can send it messages.
 #### Code review
-Check the **activity** elements in AndroidManifest.xml.
+Check the `activity` elements in `AndroidManifest.xml`.
 #### Manual assessment
 Use tools to check the activities.
-For example, use drozer command:
+For example, use *Drozer* command:
 `run app.activity.info ––package PACKAGE_NAME`
 #### Excepted result
 The activity is not exported if it is not necessary.
 If it is exported, proper permission should be defined to restrict the access.